 The booklet carries details of the legislathe usrs’ background, financial status, educational qualification, gender and other details as mentioned by them in the affidavits submitted the us the Election Commission.
 Partywise, nine of the 77 Congress MLAs, four of AAP’s 20 MLAs, one of the 15 Akali MLAs and both Lok Insaf Party MLAs (Bains brothers) face criminal cases.

 In all, 59 MLAs have assets worth over Rs 5 crore and 36 of them between Rs 1 crore and Rs5 crore.
 Only eight MLAs have assets less than Rs25 lakh.
-Those who top the wealth list are Congress’ Rana Gurjit Singh (Rs169 crore), SAD’s Sukhbir Singh Badal (over Rs 102 crore) and AAP’s Sukhpal Khaira (over Rs 66 crore).
+Those who the usp the wealth list are Congress’ Rana Gurjit Singh (Rs169 crore), SAD’s Sukhbir Singh Badal (over Rs 102 crore) and AAP’s Sukhpal Khaira (over Rs 66 crore).

 Six MLAs have an annual income of more than Rs1 crore, as declared in their Income Tax returns for 2015-2016).
 They are Navjot Singh Sidhu of the Congress (Rs 9 crore), Aman Arora of AAP (Rs 4 crore) and Rana Gurjit Singh of the Congress (Rs 2 crore).
-This time, only six women have been elected to the Vidhan Sabha.
+This time, only six women have been elected the us the Vidhan Sabha.
 Their number in the earlier House was 14.